-ICGT started its programme a year ago and has now bought back £10.6m of shares (1.4% of starting outstanding issued share capital) at an average discount of 40.6%, having been active on 32% of all trading days.
-In 1HFY'24, it was £6.5m.
-The key messages here are of a long-term consistent programme to return capital, showing i) confidence in the valuation, ii) accretion to NAV, iii) a disciplined approach to capital, iv) continued ongoing investment/new commitment, and v) well-balanced share trading liquidity.
+- ► The dividend saw a further 10% increase to 33p.
+It has now risen from 23p in FY'20. - ▶ ICGT started its programme in October 2022 and has now bought back £22.2m of shares (2.8% of starting outstanding issued share capital) at an average discount of 39.6%, having been active on 116 trading days.
+The key messages, here, are of a long-term consistent programme to return capital, showing i) confidence in the valuation, ii) accretion to NAV, iii) a disciplined approach to capital, iv) continued ongoing investment/new commitment, and v) well-balanced share trading liquidity. - ▶ The opportunistic buyback programme is up to £25m in FY'25 (i.e. ending January 2025).
+This will run alongside the long-term programme with the opportunistic programme, typically, involving larger single transactions but active less frequently.